Captain Carrot and His Amazing Zoo Crew!: Earth-C

 The various members of the Zoo Crew lived on a parallel Earth that, during DC's Pre-Crisis multiverse system, was named Earth-C. Earth-C consisted of a world where various anthropomorphized talking animals existed; the series featured many animal-themed pun names for real-world aspects.
-For instance, the Zoo Crew operated out of "Follywood, Califurnia", a parody of Hollywood, California.
-Similarly named Earth-C cities include "Gnu York" (New York City), "Tallahatchee" (Tallahassee, Florida), and "Loondon" (London).
-Countries on Earth-C include "Cornada" (Canada), and the "United Species of America" (United States of America); the capital of the United Species was "Waspington, D.C."
+For instance, the Zoo Crew operated out of Follywood, Califurnia, a parody of Hollywood, California.
+Similarly named Earth-C cities include Gnu York (New York City), Tallahatchee (Tallahassee, Florida), and Loondon (London).
+Countries on Earth-C include Cornada (Canada), and the United Species of America (United States of America); the capital of the United Species was Waspington, D.C.
 (Washington, D.C.).

-The President of the United Species of America was "Mallard Fillmore" (a reference to the 13th president of the United States, Millard Fillmore).
-Other famous figures of Earth-C included "Liz Whaler" (Elizabeth Taylor), "Marlin Brando" (Marlon Brando), "Byrd Rentals" (Burt Reynolds) and "Rova Barkitt" (Rona Barrett) – the last two of whom became members of the Zoo Crew as Rubberduck and Yankee Poodle, respectively.
+The President of the United Species of America was Mallard Fillmore (a reference to the 13th president of the United States, Millard Fillmore).
+Other famous figures of Earth-C included Liz Whaler (Elizabeth Taylor), Marlin Brando (Marlon Brando), Byrd Rentals (Burt Reynolds) and Rova Barkitt (Rona Barrett) – the last two of whom became members of the Zoo Crew as Rubberduck and Yankee Poodle, respectively.

-Historical figures and events on Earth-C also parallel those of the real world, including the "Second Weird War" (World War II; Earth-C's version featured the U.S. and the Allies fighting the "Ratzis" (Nazis)) and President Abraham Linkidd (a goat, Earth-C's version of Abraham Lincoln), who was immortalized in the nation's capital in the "Linkidd Memorial".
+Historical figures and events on Earth-C also parallel those of the real world, including the Second Weird War (World War II; Earth-C's version featured the U.S. and the Allies fighting the Ratzis (Nazis)) and President Abraham Linkidd (a goat, Earth-C's version of Abraham Lincoln), who was immortalized in the nation's capital in the Linkidd Memorial.

 Earth-C's population also consisted of the various "funny animal" characters that appeared in DC Comics over the years, particularly those in such Golden Age and Silver Age DC titles as Funny Stuff, The Dodo and the Frog, Real Screen Comics, and so forth.
-Indeed, several characters from these series made cameo appearances during the run of Captain Carrot and His Amazing Zoo Crew!.
 One of those older characters, Peter Porkchops, was a member of the Zoo Crew itself as Pig-Iron.
-Reference was also made to Fastback's uncle being Merton McSnurtle, a Golden Age funny animal superhero known as the Terrific Whatzit.
+Fastback's uncle is Merton McSnurtle, a Golden Age funny animal superhero known as the Terrific Whatzit.

-Eventually, readers (and the Zoo Crew) were introduced to the parallel Earth of "Earth-C-Minus", which turned out to be the home of the "Just'a Lotta Animals" (a parody of the Justice League of America) and whose world was an all-animal reflection of the universe of Earth-One in the original DC Multiverse.
+Eventually, readers (and the Zoo Crew) were introduced to the parallel Earth of Earth-C-Minus, which turned out to be the home of the Just'a Lotta Animals (a parody of the Justice League of America) and whose world was an all-animal reflection of the universe of Earth-One in the original DC Multiverse.

 Following Crisis on Infinite Earths, it was stated that the universes of Earth-C and Earth-C-Minus were dimensions rather than universes, and thus were not affected by the Crisis.
 The miniseries The Kingdom presented Earth-C as a Hypertime reality.